jeremiah-shaulov/office_spirit_mysql/README.md

 {	dsn?: Dsn|string;
 	maxConns?: number;
 	onLoadFile?: (filename: string) => Promise<(Deno.Reader & Deno.Closer) | undefined>;
-	allowedSqlIdents?: string[];
+	sqlPolicy?: SqlPolicy;
 }
 ```
 - `dsn` - Default data source name of this pool.
 - `maxConns` - Limit to number of simultaneous connections in this pool.
 When reached `pool.haveSlots()` returns false, and new connection request will wait.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.
-- `allowedSqlIdents` - whitelisted SQL identifiers, that will not be automatically quoted in SQL fragments, when using `sql` template literal to generate an SQL string (see below).
+- `sqlPolicy` - whitelisted or blacklisted SQL identifiers and functions for SQL fragments, when using `sql` template literal to generate an SQL string (see below).

 Options can be given just as DSN string, or a `Dsn` object, that contains parsed DSN string.